gimlet-io/capacitor/self-host/charts/capacitor-next/README.md

 - Overriding specific environment variables from the built-in secret
 - Adding additional environment variables not managed by the chart

 When `existingSecret.name` is specified, both secrets are loaded via `envFrom`.
-The existing secret is loaded first, allowing it to override values from the built-in secret if they share the same keys.
+The existing secret is loaded last, allowing it to override values from the built-in secret if they share the same keys.

 **Example: Using External Secrets Operator**